-What can you do with a lone drawer and a piece of gutter guard?
+What can you do with a lone drawer and a piece of the gutter guard?
 Yep, gutter guard.
-How about a diy message center or jewelry display?
+How about a DIY message center or jewelry display?

 I bought a small coffee table at a thrift store with the intention of painting it.
 It needed more work than I realized, though, so I decided to use it for parts.
 The drawer would be perfect for this little project.